Racket (sports equipment): Tennis

 As rackets have become lighter, stiffer, and larger-headed, the professional game has moved, basically completely, from softer and more flexible string materials to stiff materials.
 This is, in large part, to tone down the additional power potential of the "modern" rackets.
 However, it also is related to the tendency for different string materials to move out of place when subjected to heavy topspin strokes.
 Polyester is the string of choice today because of that resistance, despite its increased stiffness (harsher feel and more aggravating for the joints) and reduced tension-holding ability (versus a string like natural gut, which excels at that).
 The top professionals of the 1970s and earlier, despite having access to stiffer materials such as nylon, nearly always chose to use the very flexible natural gut instead.
 String bed stiffness can be increased by using stiffer materials, such as kevlar and polyester, by increasing the density of the string pattern, and by stringing with a higher tension.
 Racket makers and players have experimented with very dense string patterns and very "open" patterns, beginning with the Snauwaert Hi Ten, which had a pattern with as few as 12 mains and 13 crosses.
 Doubles great Mark Woodforde used one of them.
 More recently, Grigor Dimitrov is known for having played with a very open-patterned racket during part of his career.
 String choice, both in thickness and material, string tension, string pattern, and string pattern density can have a very large effect on how a racket performs.

 Throughout most of lawn tennis' history, most rackets were made of laminated wood, with heads of around 65 sqin.
 A small number of them were made of metal, such as a 1920s racket by Dayton.
 Some, rarely, also had metal strings.
 In the late 1960s, Wilson popularized the T-2000 steel racket with wire wound around the frame to make string loops, after having purchased the design from René Lacoste, who produced the racket first in a more limited run.
 It was popularized by the top American player Jimmy Connors and was also, prior to Connors using it, by Billie Jean King in her early career.
 Many players said it lacked control but had more power, when compared with wood frames of the period.
 Connors used the rarer "firm" model that had additional throat welds to increase its stiffness.
-In 1968 Spalding launched an aluminum racket, called The Smasher.
-Aluminum, though lighter and more flexible than steel, was sometimes less accurate than wood.
+In 1968 Spalding launched an aluminium racket, called The Smasher.
+Aluminium, though lighter and more flexible than steel, was sometimes less accurate than wood.
 The biggest complaint, however, was that metal rackets caused strong cases of tennis elbow, especially the kind that had holes for the strings directly in the frame, rather than using an external wire wrapper, as in the T-2000.
 Because of that drawback in particular, most of the top players still preferred to use wooden frames.